 We are committed to providing our clients with seamless support throughout Brexit.
 For some time now we have been taking action to fully mitigate against potential risks and to deal with the range of possible outcomes related to Brexit negotiations.

-We will make it as easy as possible for clients to maintain their Notified Body (NoBo) approvals, ensuring that they retain their access to EU and UK markets.
+We will do everything we can to help our clients maintain their NoBo and RO approvals, and to retain their access to EU and UK markets.

 As negotiations progress, we will keep you updated both on this page and via our account managers and business support teams.